25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ## Portals

-Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.
+Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component

 ```javascript
 ReactDOM.createPortal(child, container);